Malforge-Maldev-Public-Organization/Windows-Persistence-CheatSheet/README.md

 ### WinLogon:

+[Persistence — Winlogon Helper DLL\
+Winlogon is a Windows component which handles various activities such as the Logon, Logoff, loading user profile during](https://pentestlab.blog/2020/01/14/persistence-winlogon-helper-dll/)

 Winlogon is a core Windows component responsible for handling actions like logon, logoff, user profile loading during authentication, shutdown, and the lock screen.
 These behaviors are controlled through the registry, which specifies processes to launch during the logon sequence.
 From a red team perspective, these events present an opportunity to trigger arbitrary payloads for persistence.